notofonts/math/documentation/building-math-fonts/index.md

 For many of these constants, a value relative to something called _default rule thickness_ is suggested.
 This is a vestige from TeX where these constants didn’t have dedicated font parameters and TeX used hard-coded values relative to a font parameter called _default rule thickness_ that was used for fraction bar, overline, radical bar, and so on. `MATH` table does not, however, have a single rule thickness as each of these uses has its own dedicated constant, though these constants are often set to the same value.
 So when you see _default rule thickness_ mentioned, it should be the value of one of the rule thickness constants like [`fractionRuleThickness`](#fractionrulethickness), [`overbarRuleThickness`](#overbarverticalgap-overbarrulethickness-overbarextraascender), or [`radicalRuleThickness`](#radicalrulethickness).

-When using Glyphs with MATH Plugin, constants can be edited from _Edit → Edit MATH Constants_:
+In Glyphs, constants can be edited from _Edit → Edit MATH Constants_:

 ![Glyphs MATH constants window](./glyphs-constants.png)